Learn More — Grants FAQ’s

 Please send any application questions to firstname.lastname@example.org.
 Please note, we are an all volunteer organization and will make every effort to respond to inquiries within 48 hours.
 We appreciate your patience, especially as the grant application deadline approaches.

 You can also bring your questions to one of our scheduled information sessions on November 13th and December 5th.
-Find more information and register for a session on our website.
+Find more information and register on our events page.